-A week after the surgery, we will remove any stitches you may have received and inspect the surgery site to assure that proper healing is occurring.
+A week after the surgery, we will remove any stitches you may have received and inspected the surgery site to assure that proper healing is occurring.

 That’s it.
 The process of having your teeth removed is successfully accomplished!

-Q: How long should I keep pressure on the gauze?
+Q: How long should I keep the pressure on the gauze?

 A: Before you left our office we made sure that the bleeding was under control.
 We do recommend your leaving the gauze over the surgery site for at least 30 minutes after you arrive home.
 Bite down with firm pressure during that time.
 Then gently remove the gauze.
 If bright red blood flows from the surgery area, put a clean piece of moistened gauze in your mouth and again bite down with firm pressure for another 30 minutes.
 After that, bleeding should have eased.
 A pink tinge to your saliva is normal and may continue for a day or two.

 Q: What should I do if I still notice blood on the gauze?

 A: Remain calm.
 Have you been keeping FIRM, CONTINUOUS pressure on the gauze?
 If not, do so for 30 more minutes.
 Do not talk or spit.
 Remain at rest during this time.
 You might try using a moistened tea bag wrapped in gauze on the surgery site.
 Tea bags contain tannic acid, which promotes clotting.
 Remove the bag and gauze after 30-45 minutes.

 Q: What should I do if I feel nauseous?